triska/letswicrypt/README.md

-To use an encrypted key when starting the server, use the `--pwfile=FILE` command line&nbsp;option of the HTTP Unix daemon, where `FILE` stores the password and has suitably low access permissions.
+To use an encrypted key when starting the server, use the `--pwfile=FILE` command line&nbsp;option of the HTTP Unix daemon, where `FILE` stores the password and has suitably restrictive access permissions.

 # Related projects